-Not all YouTube videos are openly licensed, and you’ll need to be careful in how you select content for use in class.
 Read more about how to Boost Your YouTube Use and using YouTube appropriately for educational purposes.

 Our Library staff give great advice when searching for videos online.
 Make sure you’re aware of your responsibilities when using and citing videos from YouTube.